blytkerchan/blytkerchan.github.io/_posts/2016-04-15-setting-up-cygwin-for-x-forwarding.markdown

 ---
 author: rlc
+categories:
+- Technology
+- Operating Systems
+- Software Installation
+- SSH Configuration
+- X Server Configuration
+- Linux Configuration
+- Windows Configuration
+- Networking
+- Cybersecurity
 comments: true
 date: 2016-04-15 16:52:52+00:00
+excerpt: This is one of those "recipe" posts that tend to be useful if you happen to want to do exactly what I just did.
+The end result of this one is a Windows shortcut called "Linux terminal" on the desktop, that opens up an SSH terminal to a Linux box, with X forwarding.
 layout: post
-title: Setting up Cygwin for X forwarding
-wordpress_id: 3816
 tags:
 - Cygwin
 - HOWTO
 - X forwarding
-excerpt: This is one of those "recipe" posts that tend to be useful if you happen to want to do exactly what I just did.
-The end result of this one is a Windows shortcut called "Linux terminal" on the desktop, that opens up an SSH terminal to a Linux box, with X forwarding.
+title: Setting up Cygwin for X forwarding
+wordpress_id: 3816
 ---

 For my day-to-day work I, like many people, use a mix of Linux, Windows and iOS; the three of which working less-than-seamlessly together to help make my working day productive.
 In my case, the Linux boxes are mostly Ubuntu boxes (I moved from vanilla Debian to Ubuntu a few years ago; from RedHat to Debian before that) and the Windows boxes are either a Windows 7 desktop, a Windows 7 laptop or a Windows 10 laptop.